AN: This chapter has been slightly tweaked and revised on 4/22/2016. Please check it out if you haven't read it yet!

 "Show me."
-She looked back at him this time with more interest than annoyance.
+She looked back at him, this time with more interest than annoyance.

 "I mean, if it's too complicated to explain, then show it to me!
 Demonstrate," Naruto challenged her.
 "Unless you can't do it..."
 At first, Hinata was tempted to just ignore him again.
-What was the point of getting sucked into his childish game of dare?
+What was the point of getting sucked into his childish game?
 But on the other hand, if she couldn't back up her claim, it would reflect badly on her reputation.

 "Alright!
 Wait...can I use jutsu?"
 Hinata shrugged.

 But just as she was about to go after him, Naruto's chakra spiked dramatically.
 In a burst of smoke, a small mass of clones appeared.
 "Hm...So he can use the clone technique after all."
 Not that it even mattered in this situation, as the jutsu was easily seen through with the Byakugan.
-Her eyes narrowed as she glared at the slowly spreading clones.
+Her eyes jumped from each of the slowly spreading clones.
 Except now.
 Every single clone matched the original's appearance, including their chakra levels and internal organs.
 It was impossible to tell them apart, no matter how hard she looked.
-"That's not an Academy jutsu..." she mumbled.
-It looked like something much more complicated, but how could Naruto have come across and learned such a technique in a matter of a few days?
+"That's not an Academy technique..."
+It looked like something much more effective.
+But how could Naruto have come across and learned such a technique in a matter of days?
 She'd have to ask him about that later, but first…

 "Hey, my pranks aren't stupid!
 I put a lot of effort into them," Naruto responded.
 Sasuke smirked despite himself after hearing his complaining.
 He talked about his pranks as if Hinata had just insulted his museum worthy artwork or something.

 "Do you really think a joke like that would work on an elite ninja?"